nkemrogo/foss-project-leached-lime/README.md

 # 🏫 Hostel Complaint Management System

 A **Hostel Complaint Management System** designed to streamline how students report and track issues within a hostel environment.
-The system allows students to log complaints, track progress, and receive updates — while admins can efficiently manage, assign, and resolve them.
+The system allows students to log complaints, track progress, and receive updates — while admins can efficiently manage, assign, and resolve them

 ---